Confidence Calibration Framework

 Brier score tracking

 The methodology includes a framework for tracking calibration accuracy over time using Brier scores.
 For each assessment, the confidence rating is recorded alongside the eventual outcome (when known).
-This allows measurement of whether, for example, claims rated at 80% confidence are actually correct approximately 80% of the time.

 Additional calibration mechanisms